The latest

 The International Labor Organization (ILO) projects that 25 million jobs could be lost worldwide in the absence of a coordinated global economic response.
 Even as some workers in China return to the factories, more than one million garment workers in Bangladesh have been retrenched due to canceled or suspended orders.
 A similar situation is unfolding in other countries, including India, where the government put the country and its more than one billion citizens under lockdown.

 We don’t know how long the economic disruption will last, or which companies or factories will be able to continue operations during and after the pandemic.
-We do know that with every business decision, Fair Labor Association (FLA) affiliates must account for the impact of that decision on workers.
+We do know that with every business decision, Fair Labor Association (FLA) members must account for the impact of that decision on workers.
 The FLA recognizes that companies of all sizes face challenges and difficult choices that will affect many – including the most vulnerable workers.

 With today’s extraordinary circumstances in mind and with the well-being of workers as a priority, we offer the following recommendations for action based on the application of FLA Principles during this crisis.
 Further, we provide recommendations that build on our principles to guide companies in treating workers fairly.
 The recommendations reflect the current situation.
 We will issue updated and expanded guidance, in consultation with our partners and stakeholders, as the crisis unfolds.